ucsd-cse12-sp24/ucsd-cse12-sp24.github.io/_lectures/exam2.md

 ## Topics

-All lectures up to and including Friday, may 19th.
+All lectures up to and including Friday, May 10th.
 Does not include Binary Search Trees.
 Also includes PA4, PA5, and PA6.

 Exam topics:
 - Counting Steps